uber/signals-ios/README.md

 [observer cancel];
 ```

-You can also configure the observer to canel itself after it has observed a signal firing once:
+You can also configure the observer to cancel itself after it has observed a signal firing once:

 ```
 [networkRequest.onNetworkResult addObserver:self callback:^(typeof(self) self, NSData *data, NSError *error) {